meiyi1986/vuw-ecco/content/event/meeting20230201/index.md

   postcode: '6012'
   country: New Zealand

-summary: Shaolin Wang will talk about explaining GP-evolved routing policies.
+summary: <strong><a href="https://ecs.victoria.ac.nz/Main/GradShaolinWang">Shaolin Wang</a></strong> will talk about explaining GP-evolved routing policies.
-abstract: 'Shaolin Wang will talk about explaining GP-evolved routing policies.'
+abstract: '<strong><a href="https://ecs.victoria.ac.nz/Main/GradShaolinWang">Shaolin Wang</a></strong> will talk about explaining GP-evolved routing policies.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.